ricardoquesada/vchar64/README.md

 ## About

-And editor for the Commodore 64/128
+An editor for the Commodore 64/128

 Tailored for my own needs, but feel free to send patches, open bugs, etc.